pyca/cryptography/docs/fernet.rst

         :param bytes plaintext: The message you would like to encrypt.
         :returns bytes: A secure message which cannot be read or altered without the key.
 It is URL-safe base64-encoded.
+This is refered to as a "Fernet token".

-    .. method:: decrypt(ciphertext, ttl=None)
+    .. method:: decrypt(token, ttl=None)

-        :param bytes ciphertext: An encrypted message.
+        :param bytes token: The Fernet token.
+This is the result of calling :meth:`encrypt`.
         :param int ttl: Optionally, the number of seconds old a message may be for it to be valid.
 If the message is older than ``ttl`` seconds (from the time it was originally